ekhowell/phylo_class/README.md

 Ms_SPRE: Ms_SPRE1_SP36.variant9,Ms_SPRE2_SP39.variant9,Ms_SPRE3_SP41.variant9,Ms_SPRE4_SP51.variant9,Ms_SPRE5_SP62.variant9,Ms_SPRE6_SP68.variant9,Ms_SPRE7_SP69.variant9,Ms_SPRE8_SP70.variant9
 ```

-Instead of running the bcftools command an million times, I've thrown those IDs into a list and put the command in a for loop.
-This "get_fasta.sh" script is contained within the scripts/ directory.
-(Note: it will need to be run in a directory containing both the VCF and the reference FASTA).
-Here's how to run it:
+Instead of running the `bcftools` command separately for each of the 67 sequences, the `get_fasta.sh` script in the [scripts](https://github.com/ekhowell/phylo_class/tree/master/scripts) directory can be used to automatically run this command for each sample.
 `bash get_fasta.sh`
+**Note:** This script must be run in a directory containing both the VCF and the reference FASTA file.
+This may require moving files around.

-This first bit of the output should look something like this:
+The top of the screen output should look like this:
 ```
 Applied 0 variants
 Applied 0 variants